nlmixr2/blog/content/courses/uppsala2024/index.md

 draft: false
 event: Uppsala (2024)
 event_url: "sup-meeting.se"
-excerpt: This is the course we will present at SUP 2024 in Sweden.
+excerpt: This is the course we will present after SUP 2024 in Uppsala, Sweden, on 12 April 2024.
 featured: true
 layout: single
 links: